Record restoration: Hardware

 Regardless of the preamplifier employed, one must ensure that the output volume is not set too high when recording through the sound card, or digital clipping may result.
 A low average volume can easily be corrected later on during editing (although with some loss in dynamic range) - however, too low a volume setting can result in greater amount of noise (especially the inherent sound-card or system noise) relative to the usable audio and this noise will become prominent at the time of normalisation of the audio.
 Ideally, the VU meter should not exceed around -2 or -3 dB to allow for some signal headroom.
 However, some clipping due to transient responses caused by scratches or cracked records are usually acceptable since these are extremely small in width and do not usually cause any audible difference.
 One must also be sure that all equipment is grounded appropriately together, or subtle hums will likely result from the formation of ground loops.
 Similarly, the computer should have sufficient power and memory to record an entire record without any "drop-outs"— (tiny gaps in the audio stream lasting just a fraction of a second).

 Software

 The software used to process the resulting digital files ranges in price from thousands of dollars to freeware.
 Some of these applications are simple, and some are very complex.
 Many are general purpose waveform editors that also happen to include record restoration features or plugins, and others are dedicated to the sole purpose of record restoration.
 Moreover, some applications are designed for easy fast processing with the push of a few buttons, and others require a time-consuming but perhaps more exact manual approach to editing out damage.
 Most applications present a waveform display, but a few are basically noise and click-pop filters that provide no visual display at all.
 All record restoration applications for Windows work directly upon WAV files, but a few will also directly open files in other formats, such as MP3.
+Most commonly this type of audio processing is now done via a DAW.